kaltura/kaltura-player-js/docs/playbackSpeed.md

 The Kaltura Player exposes configuration and APIs that are used for controling the playback speed.

+The default playback speed is 1
+Values less than 1 will result in reducing playback speed relatively to the nornal speed Values greater 1 will result in increasing playback speed relatively to the nornal speed

 ### Playback Speed UI control

-The playback seppd can be changed using the setting => speed icon.
+The playback seepd can be changed using the UI setting => speed controller icon.

 ![example](./images/playbackSpeedConfig.png)

 #### PlaybackRates

-PlaybackRates sets the available rates at which the media can be played back
+PlaybackRates sets the available rates at which the media can be played.

 ######The player default playbackRates :